simple-abstraction/pop-health-insulin-sensitivity/README.md

 - This chart shows how diabetes and insulin resistance change over time as BMI increases.
 Each data point represents a percentage of the total US population.

-### Normalizing the population
+### Standardizing the population
-In order to further evaluate our data effectively, we will want to "normalize" population across our age groups to understand proportionate likelihood of health or dysfunction for a given age group or BMI level, rather than being subjected to skew where population is higher or lower for an age group or BMI (e.g. since population decreases in older age, all data points within that age group look relatively smaller compared to more populous age groups, which makes it harder to spot the overall trends if not normalized).
+In order to evaluate our data more effectively, we want to standardize the population across our age groups to understand the proportionate likelihood of health or dysfunction for a given age group or BMI level, rather than being subjected to skew where population is higher or lower for an age group or BMI (e.g. since population decreases in older age, all data points within that age group look relatively smaller compared to more populous age groups, which makes it harder to spot the overall trends if not standardized).

 ### Figure 3.1: Likelihood of Beta Cell Health and Dysfunction by Age Group
 <img src="./charts/Figure 3.1 Likelihood of Beta Cell Health and Dysfunction by Age Group.jpg" alt="Figure 3.1: Likelihood of Beta Cell Health and Dysfunction by Age Group" width="1500"/>

 - Across the entire US population, people between ages 20-40 are most likely to experience healthiness (*neither elevated blood sugar nor insulin resistance*) as well as *insulin resistance only*.
 As age goes up, the prevalence of both states decline slowly in favor of the other two states, with early or developed Type 2 Diabetes (*elevated blood sugar and insulin resistance together*) in particular rising.
 For those around age 50, Type 2 Diabetes (*elevated blood sugar and insulin*) becomes the most prominent category and remains in the top spot for all subsequent older age groups.
-- Around 80 years old (or older), there is a sharp increase in the number of folks who experience *elevated blood sugar only, and not insulin resistance*, and aligns with a small decline in the incidence of people with *both elevated blood sugar and insulin resistance*).
+- Around 80 years old (or older), there is a sharp increase in the number of folks who experience *elevated blood sugar only, and not insulin resistance*, and aligns with a small decline in the incidence of people with *both elevated blood sugar and insulin resistance*.
 Although it is the state with the smallest incidence by far, the sharp spike upwards (to no longer be the least common category), may represent those who are treating their diabetes, as they are more likely to live longer (thus they begin to represent a larger percentage of the age group).
 - In the youngest age group of 12-20 years old, there is already a significant degree of insulin resistance, which is more likely to be experienced than healthy beta cell function.
 This may be related to significant increases in childhood obesity in recent years and decades, indicating that children are experiencing earlier onset and/or faster disease progression.

 ### Figure 3.2: Likelihood of Overall Health or Dysfunction by Age Group